batuhan-sngr/lfa-hw/regular_grammars.md

 ## **Implementation description**

 ### **Grammar Class**
 The `Grammar` class initializes with a set of non-terminal symbols (VN), terminal symbols (VT), and production rules (P).
 It also provides a method `generate_string()` to generate strings following the grammar rules.
 As well as `to_finite_automaton` to convert and object of type Grammar to one of type Finite Automaton.
+The function `classify_grammar()` in the Grammar class serves to categorize a given grammar based on the Chomsky hierarchy.
+It systematically examines the structure of productions to infer the grammar's type, providing valuable insights into its generative power and complexity.

 ```python
 class Grammar: